An Extractive-and-Abstractive Framework for Source Code Summarization: Background

 \subsection{Automatic Text Summarization}

-When design {\toolname}, we drew on the advanced ideas and techniques of automatic text summarization.
+When designing {\toolname}, we drew on the advanced ideas and techniques of automatic text summarization.
 Therefore, we first introduce the background of automatic text summarization.

 Automatic text summarization is the task of automatically condensing a piece of text to a shorter version summary while maintaining the important points~\cite{ 2017-Recent-Automatic-Text-Summarization, 2021-Automatic-Text-Summarization}.
-According to technical characteristics, text summarization is subdivided into extractive text summarization (\textit{extractive methods}) and abstractive text summarization (\textit{abstractive methods})~\cite{1999-Advances-Automatic-Text-Summarization, 2021-Neural-Abstractive-Summarization}. \textit{Extractive methods} assemble summaries by directly selecting words, phrases, and sentences from source text.
+According to technical characteristics, text summarization is subdivided into extractive text summarization (\textit{extractive methods}) and abstractive text summarization (\textit{abstractive methods})~\cite{1999-Advances-Automatic-Text-Summarization, 2021-Neural-Abstractive-Summarization}. \textit{Extractive methods} assemble summaries by directly selecting words, phrases, and sentences from the source text that capture its most salient content.
 The generated summaries usually persist salient information of source text~\cite{2017-Get-To-Point, 2018-Extract-Coherent-Summary, 2018-Neural-Document-Summarization}.
-In contrast, \textit{abstractive methods} can generate novel words and phrases not featured from the source text -- as a human-written abstract usually does~\cite{2017-Get-To-Point}.
-Thus, they have a strong potential of producing high-quality summaries that are verbally innovative~\cite{2021-Neural-Abstractive-Summarization}.
+In the early days, researchers adopted various similarity scores based on specific sentence features (keywords, position, length, frequency, linguistic) and metrics (structure-based, vector-based, and graph-based) to estimate salience between a sentence in a text and its reference summary~\cite{2004-LSA-in-Text-Summarization, 2004-LexRank}.
+Recently, with advances in distributed representations of words, phrases, and sentences, researchers have proposed to use these distributed representations to compute similarity scores~\cite{2020-Extractive-Abstractive-Neural-Document-Summarization}.
+Such techniques are further refined by~\cite{2016-Classify-or-Select, 2016-Neural-Summarization-by-Extracting, 2018-Fast-Abstractive-Summarization} where the representations learned by the encoder are used to choose the most salient sentences.
+In contrast, \textit{abstractive methods} can generate novel words and phrases not featured in the source text -- as a human-written abstract usually does~\cite{2017-Get-To-Point}.
+The abstractive methods can be categorized into three categories~\cite{2019-An-Overview-Abstractive-Summarization, 2021-Automatic-Text-Summarization}: 1) structure-based: using pre-defined structures (e.g. graphs~\cite{2010-Opinosis}, trees~\cite{2017-Abstractive-Summarization-by-Partial-Tree}, rules~\cite{2012-Fully-Abstractive-Approach}, and templates~\cite{2014-Template-based-Abstractive-Summarization}), 2) semantic-based: using the text semantic representation and the natural language generation systems (e.g. based on information items, predicate arguments, and semantic graphs)~\cite{2015-Multi-document-Abstractive-Summarization}, and 3) deep-learning-based methods~\cite{2016-Abstractive-Sentence-Summarization, 2016-Summarization-with-Read-Again}.
+Recently, research in abstractive text summarization has made significant progress with the help of large pre-trained models~\cite{2020-BART, 2020-PEGASUS}. \deletion{Thus, they}These works show that abstractive methods have a strong potential to produce high-quality summaries that are verbally innovative~\cite{2021-Neural-Abstractive-Summarization}.